-It was explained in Chapter 17 that the most effective method of calculating an overhead cost rate is to calculate the overhead cost per direct labour hour.
+Chapter 2 explains that the most effective method of calculating an overhead cost rate is to calculate the overhead cost per direct labour hour.
 This is because labour working usually causes most of the overhead costs to be incurred (unless the business is highly machine-intensive).
 It will be assumed throughout this chapter that a standard cost of variable overheads can be expressed as a cost per direct labour hour.
-As well as being the preferred choice from Chapter 17, it also makes the calculation of variable overhead variances look very similar to the calculation of direct labour variances.
+As well as being the preferred choice from Chapter 2, it also makes the calculation of variable overhead variances look very similar to the calculation of direct labour variances.